I’m watching girls from the Samburu Tribe whisper to each other, their hands cupped over their mouths in playful

 It’s quiet in the manyatta, most of the Samburu men are miles away where the drought has been kinder, grazing their herds.
-The Samburu are a pastoral people, their wealth and stature are based on the number of cows they own—they’ll walk for days to find water and grass.
+The Samburu people are a pastoral community, their wealth and stature are based on the number of cows they own—they’ll walk for days to find water and grass.

-The dance is an part of a social ritual that goes back hundreds of years.
+The dance is a part of a social ritual that goes back hundreds of years.
 It serves to bind and enrich the community.
 In larger more formal gatherings, dozens if not hundreds of Samburu of all ages take part, food is prepared and the festivities can go on for hours.

 Young boys become men in group circumcision celebrations.
 Children, watching their elders, learn what it is to be Samburu.
 But on this night it’s a casual, impromptu affair.
 It’s a way to let off steam, spend time with friends.
 The Samburu version of hanging out.

 The girls are no less splendid.
 They wear bangles, armbands and layers of circular beaded necklaces over a red multi-strand affair that covers their shoulders like a lampshade.
 Their ankles are wrapped with 3-inch beaded cuffs.
 All of them are bald, indicating they’ve been raised traditionally.
 Their swan necks are red with ochre, and one of the girls is wearing an elaborate face-mask with an ornate headpiece that rises from her head like a feather.

 The sun is setting behind a cloud-filled sky when the dance begins.
 The dance wasn’t going to last long but I love being allowed to watch.
 My hosts, the team at Ol Malo lodge, learned of the get-together at the last minute and knowing I would enjoy it asked the Samburu if I could attend and take photos.